Maastricht Art & Icons Walk with TEFAF

 -

-The Town Hall on Market Square was built in the 17th century under master builder Pieter Post.
-More info on Town Hall on Market Square
+The City Hall was built in the 17th century under master builder Pieter Post.
+More info on City Hall

 The Ding House